zdravkov/kendo-docs/web/grid/how-to/Layout/auto-layout-grid.md

 ---
-title: Auto layout for Kendo UI Grid
+title: Creating and using auto layout
-page_title: Auto layout for Kendo UI Grid
+page_title: Creating and using auto layout
-description: Auto layout for Kendo UI Grid
+description: Creating and using auto layout
 ---

 The following runnable sample demonstrates how to create auto layout for the Kendo UI Grid.
 Please note that the auto layout requires disabled Grid scrolling